 In order to apply for the HESP Honors program, students must submit an online application and email the following documents in a single pdf to the Directors of the Honors program, Dr. Jared Novick and Dr. Matt Goupell.

-- A one-page (double spaced) personal statement that should focus on why you want to participate in the Honors program, indicate your future goals, broadly define your topics of interest within the field of hearing and speech sciences, and indicate any specific faculty that you may be interested in as potential mentors.
+- Updated unofficial UMD transcript, and a one-page (double spaced) personal statement that should focus on why you want to participate in the Honors program, indicate your future goals, and broadly define your topics of interest within the field of hearing and speech sciences.

 - The writing sample should be no longer than two to three pages in length (double spaced) and could be on any academic topic, such as a term paper or other assignment from a prior course.